Code-Institute-Submissions/interactice-frontend/README.md

 ## Overview

 This is an Interactive Data Dashboard that displays the effects of Disasters since 1900's.
- You can find out the occurences of each disaster type, total deaths caused and money speny by each country.
+ You can find out the occurences of each disaster type, total deaths caused and money spent by each country.

 -----